-May 1, 2020
+[DATE]

-Declaration of Completion of Generation Resource Summer Weatherization Preparations and Natural Gas Pipeline Coordination for Resource Entities with Natural Gas Generation Resources
+Declaration of Natural Gas Pipeline

-Summer Peak Load Season:

-Summer: June 20    through September 20

-Resource Entity (or Entities): Resource Entity (or Entities)

 This declaration applies to the following Generation Resources (list by Resource Site Code):

-Generation Resource(s)
+List Generation Resource(s) by Resource Site Code

 Natural Gas Pipeline Coordination

-(Use this section for only a Generation Resource that relies on natural gas as its primary fuel source.
-Repeat the following for each applicable Generation Resource.)
+INSTRUCTIONS: Use this section for Generation Resources relying on natural gas as the primary fuel source.
+Repeat the following for each applicable Generation Resource.

 Generation Resource (provide Resource Site Code):

-(1) Identify the natural gas pipelines that are directly connected to the Generation Resource and the contact information (name, phone number, and email) for each operator of the natural gas pipeline:
+(1) Identify the natural gas pipelines directly connected to the Generation Resource and contact information (name, phone number, and email) for each natural gas pipeline operator:

-(2) If a natural gas pipeline operator did not respond to the Resource Entity’s documented effort to coordinate, then check the box below and identify the natural gas pipeline operator.
+(2) If a natural gas pipeline operator did not respond to the Resource Entity’s documented effort to coordinate, check the box below and identify the natural gas pipeline operator.

 No response was received from the following natural gas pipeline operator:

-(3) If a natural gas pipeline operator responded to the Resource Entity’s documented effort to coordinate and disclosed activities or conditions that materially increase the risk of Generation Resource unavailability in the summer Peak Load Season, then please disclose the following information:
+(3) If a natural gas pipeline operator responded to the Resource Entity’s documented effort to coordinate and disclose activities or conditions materially increasing the risk of Generation Resource unavailability in the summer Peak Load Season, please disclose the following information:

-(a) The name or identifier of the natural gas pipeline with the known activities or conditions:
+(a) The name or identifier of the natural gas pipeline:

-(b) The operator of the natural gas pipeline that disclosed the known activities or conditions:
+(b) The operator of the natural gas pipeline:

-(c) The impacts that the known activity or condition may have on the Generation Resource’s availability (e.g., derate or Off-line):
+(c) Impacts the activity or condition may have on the Generation Resource’s availability (e.g., could cause an Outage or derate):

-(d) The time period during which the known activity or condition is anticipated to occur, including the expected duration:
+(d) The time period during which the activity or condition is expected to occur, including expected duration:

 (e) Other useful information:

-(4) If contract language in an agreement with a natural gas pipeline operator prohibits the Resource Entity from disclosing any of the information requested in 3(a)-(e) above, and the natural gas pipeline operator refused the Resource Entity’s documented effort to obtain consent to disclose that information to ERCOT, then check the box below and identify the natural gas pipeline operator.
+(4) If contract language prohibits the Resource Entity from disclosing any of the information requested in 3(a)-(e) above and the natural gas pipeline operator refused the Resource Entity’s documented effort to obtain consent to disclose that information to ERCOT, check the box below and identify the natural gas pipeline operator.

-Disclosure is prohibited by contract language and written consent to disclose was not given by the following natural gas pipeline operator(s):
+Contract language prohibits disclosure and the following natural gas pipeline operator(s) would not consent to information disclosure: